pretix/pretix-docs/docs/tutorial/products.md

 ### Speaker ticket

-Next, we are going to create a speaker ticket that is free, but requires manual approval before purchase.
+Next, we are going to create a speaker ticket that is free, but can onl be purchased with a voucher.
 For that, we will navigate to [Event] → "Products" → "Products" and click the :btn:Clone: button next to the standard ticket in order to clone it.
 We will name the new ticket "Speaker ticket", provide a translation, and change the "default price" to €0.00, leave the other options on this page unchanged and click the :btn:Save and continue with more settings: button.
-We will check the box next to "Buying this product requires approval".
+We will switch to the "Availability" tab, check the box next to "This product can only be bought using a voucher" and click the :btn:Save: button.

-This means that every order placed in our shop that includes this type of ticket will first enter an "approval pending" state.
-Even if the order also includes products that do not require approval, the order will still enter the "approval pending" state.
-It will be necessary to to manually review and approve every order that includes this ticket in order to confirm that it has been ordered by one of our invited speakers.
-We will then click the :btn:Save: button.
+Our plan is to send voucher codes to our invited speakers which will grant them access to this specialized type of ticket.
+For more information on vouchers, see [vouchers](../topics/index.md) TK Placeholder link!
+Update as soon as the article on vouchers is available

 ### Product with variants